quangbom16/fcj-proposal/content/2-Proposal/_index.md

   <iframe src="/high-level-view.drawio.html" width="800" height="1100" style="border:none;"></iframe>
 </div>

+- **Web App Layer (UI):**
+  Users access the system through the ALB, which distributes requests to EC2 instances in the Auto Scaling Group.
+This layer handles the interface and request intake.

+- **Services Layer:**
+  Includes the **Query Service** and **Processing Service**, both deployed in Auto Scaling Groups within private subnets.
+  - **Query Service:** Connects to DynamoDB to handle hash-based queries.
+  - **Processing Service:** Receives raw data, performs malware analysis, generates reports, and stores results in DynamoDB.

+- **Data Layer:**
+  **Amazon DynamoDB** stores two categories of data:
+  - **View:** Analysis results ready for user consumption.
+  - **Event Store:** Logs and raw data for deeper investigations.

+- **Scalability:**
+  Both the Web App and Services layers use Auto Scaling Groups to ensure the system can handle high request volumes without compromising performance.

 #### AWS Services Used
-- Elastic Load Balancer (ALB)
-- Amazon EC2
-- Auto Scaling Group
-- Amazon DynamoDB
+The system leverages the following key AWS services:

+- **Amazon VPC (Virtual Private Cloud):** Creates an isolated virtual network, divided into multiple subnets (10.0.100.0/24, 10.0.101.0/24, 10.0.102.0/24, 10.0.103.0/24) across Availability Zones for high availability.
+- **Elastic Load Balancer (ALB):** Distributes incoming traffic to Web App (UI) instances running on EC2.
+- **Amazon EC2:** Hosts the Web App and backend services.
+- **Auto Scaling Group:** Dynamically scales the number of EC2 instances to maintain performance and cost efficiency.
+- **Amazon DynamoDB:** A NoSQL database that stores analysis reports, query results, and service synchronization data.

-### 5. Timeline & Milestones
+### 5. Roadmap & Development Milestones

-#### Project Timeline
+**Project Plan:**

-- Pre-Internship (Month 0): 1 month for planning and old station review.
+- **Pre-internship (Month 0):** 1 month for planning and assessing the existing infrastructure.
-- Internship (Months 1-3): 3 months.
+- **During internship (Months 1–3):** 3 months in total.
-    - Month 1: Study AWS and upgrade hardware.
+  - Month 1: Research AWS and upgrade hardware.
-    - Month 2: Design and adjust architecture.
+  - Month 2: Design and refine the system architecture.
-    - Month 3: Implement, test, and launch.
+  - Month 3: Deploy, test, and launch the system.
-- Post-Launch: Up to 1 year for research.
+- **Post-launch:** Continue research and iterative improvements over the next 12 months.